Strategic Credit Fund

 Does this investment benefit from depreciation?

 As a stand-alone investment, the Fund does not benefit from depreciation.
-However, as a result of the Fund’s subsidiary REIT structure, investors may be eligible to take a 20% deduction on taxable income received each year.
+However, due to the Fund’s subsidiary REIT structure, investors may be eligible to take a 20% deduction on taxable income received each year.

 Fund Operations